If rubber tires are important to you, you'll want to check out this Schwinn balance bike.

 Durable, lightweight bike with an adjustable seat to fit the height of each child.
-Grip tape on frame gives riders a place for their feet while gliding.
+Grip tape on the frame gives riders a place for their feet while gliding.
 Designed for a smooth ride on any ground.
 Easy to assemble.

 A few customers noted difficulty tightening the handlebars.